 An hour back to Miami, and within another hour I was parked across from the Trump International Resort, having an almond-milk latté and listening to the chatter around me: a mix of English, Spanish, and Russian.
 But that's another post entirely.

-We will go, See See.
+We will go together yet, See See.
 Before the Bubba Gump.